 I think planning meals is the key to providing your family with a variety of nutritious foods.
 The three big picture nutrition items I look for are fish twice a week, beans 2-3 times a week (as entree or side) and at least one vitamin-A rich veggie and one vitamin-C rich fruit daily.
-For more details on nutrition for the week see 7 Must-Dos for Family Meal Planning.

 I have found that picking “theme nights” makes planning easier and more fun.
-For us, Mondays are Mexican night, Wednesdays are for the slow cooker and Fridays are fish.
+For us, Mondays are Mexican night, Wednesdays are for the slow cooker, and Fridays are fish.
 I leave Tuesdays and Thursdays open.

 I try not to make too many complicated dishes at once – it stresses me out.
 If it’s a time-consuming entrée, for example, then the veggie has to be easy.
 A more complicated veggie or side has to be made with a slow cooker chicken or fish.
 When I first started cooking, I had my share of disasters.
 I think it’s progress that I haven’t had one in a while.

 The last simplifying technique I use is pre-prep.
 Every night before bed I look at what’s for dinner and do pre-prep if needed.
 It’s either taking meat or fish out of the freezer, chopping fruit and vegetables, making salads, or putting together slow cooker dishes for the morning.
 The key is to do most of the work ahead of time so the preparation part is easy.